kaushal0494/Trie-NLG/README.md

 This repository contains the source code of the paper titled [Trie‑NLG: Trie Context Augmentation to Improve Personalized Query Auto‑Completion for Short and Unseen Prefxes](https://trebuchet.public.springernature.app/get_content/03bb8a3c-bf40-4f72-9146-bf49d38489d8) which is published in *A European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, 2023 (Journal Track: DAMI))* conference.
 If you have any questions, please feel free to create a Github issue or reach out to the first author at <cs18resch11003@iith.ac.in>.

-## Getting Access to the Source Code or Pretrained Models
+## Getting Access to the Source Code

 To get access to the source code, please send a request to <AcadGrants@service.microsoft.com> and cc to maunendra[at]cse[dot]iith[dot]ac[dot]in and  cs18resch11003[at]iith[dot]ac[dot]in.